team-formalist/formalist-compose-js/README.md

 #### Example

-An example AST for a login form.
+An example AST of a form
 ```js
 // data.js